JumaJuiceTime/CairnHack/adventures/conversions/green-water-crimson-stag.md

 ### 61
 If you have no rations, follow the rules for DEPRIVATION.
-If you have hunter, herbalist, or other background related to gathering food in the woods, you can make a WIL save to find a ration.
+If you have hunter, herbalist, or other background related to gathering food in the woods, you can make a PRS save to find a ration.

 ### 62
 #### Pukka
-10 HP, 3 Armor, 15 STR, 12 DEX, 12 WIL, 2 claws (d6)
+10 HP, 3 Armor, 15 STR, 12 AGL, 12 PRS, 2 claws (d6)
 - If you surprised the Pukka you get first action and enhanced damage (d12) on your first attack.
 - If you have the creepy twig doll, Pukka’s HP is 5; if you have the stag shield, its claw attack becomes d4; if you have a silver axe or sword, or a faerie weapon, Pukka’s armor is 1 and your damage goes up 1 die (d4->d6->d8->d10->d12); if you have the medallion with a cross, Pukka only gets 1 claw attack.